-- 5.240 As with the town centre, the ability to use a property for a range of uses without the need for planning permission has increased.
-Nevertheless, permitted development rights are still intended to allow the protection of valued and successful retail provision in key shopping areas.
-Prior approval for such a change of use is required including an assessment of shopping impacts in relation to the effect of the development on the sustainability of key shopping centres and the provision of services.
-In Farnham, the distance of neighbourhoods from the town centre means that local convenience shops, together with other community services, are important to the sustainability of the local neighbourhoods which they serve. - 5.241 The Neighbourhood Plan seeks to resist the loss of small scale local shops where they are clustered with other community facilities as part of a neighbourhood centre.
+for such a change of use is required including an assessment of shopping impacts in relation to the effect of the development on the sustainability of key shopping centres and the provision of services.
+In Farnham, the distance of neighbourhoods from the town centre means that local convenience shops, together with other community services,

+- are important to the sustainability of the local neighbourhoods which they serve. - 5.241The Neighbourhood Plan seeks to resist the loss of small scale local shops where they are clustered with other community facilities as part of a neighbourhood centre.

-Neighbourhood Centres
+FNP24 Neighbourhood Centres